Sneaks-Community/discordserverbot/README.md

 - **Slash commands**: all interaction is through slash commands, rate limited per user
 - **Automatic cleanup**: a member's follows are removed when they leave the guild (needs the privileged Server Members Intent, see [Discord Application](#discord-application))
-- **Resilient**: game-server queries and Discord calls retry with exponential backoff and jitter, while permanent failures are reported once with a remediation hint instead of being retried forever
+- **Resilient**: a failed update is retried on the next tick, and the fallback post retries with exponential backoff and jitter, while permanent failures are reported once with a remediation hint instead of being retried forever

 ## Commands